LeonardKarsunky/LeonardKarsunky.github.io/README.md

 ## Welcome to Leonard's blog, where we discuss everything essential.

 ### Jan 2022 - On the importance of writing
 I believe it is imperative to write at least once in a while, as this is the easiest way to structure one's thoughts and draft a better plan for the future.
-Writing is essentially the same thing as thinking.
+Writing is essentially the same thing as thinking, and perhaps what enables proper thinking to begin with.

+Many software engineers are realizing that hard software skills are not what is necessary to rise the corporate ranks and lead large teams.
+One also needs proficient writing and communication skills which enable teams to focus around a common goal and reach true milestones on a regular basis.

 ### Jan 2022 - First baby steps

 It's been a month since I first started this blog and it's so interesting in life how your goals change and morph into different things so quickly.
 I am trying to orient my life as much as possible towards being a software engineer and will start my MS thesis next month at the Institute for Machine Learning at ETH Zurich.
-This will hopefully teach me valuable skills in machine learning and data science as well as software best practices.
+This will hopefully teach me invaluable skills in machine learning / data science as well as software best practices.

 I think the next steps are to learn all the necessary skills to become a full-stack software engineer, including Python with Django/Flask, data management systems such as PostgreSQL, perhaps some Javascript, MongoDB, Docker, Ruby/Rails, familiarity with servers and of course deep knowledge of APIs!
 This especially focuses on the backend so that I can build e.g. real-world web applications.
 I already have a great side project idea that is perfect to learn all of this (TBA) and I will document my path along the way to see my progress.
 Excited for the future!